June 11

 All-Clad Copper Core Diagram

 Though Copper Core cookware has both aluminum and copper, the primary heat conductor is the copper.
-The aluminum layers are very thin--think paper--and mainly there to help the metals bond securely because copper alone bonds poorly to stainless steel and is notorious for bubbling and separating without the aluminum to help it stay put.
+The aluminum layers are very thin--like paper--and are mainly there to help the metals bond securely.
+Copper bonds poorly to stainless steel and is notorious for bubbling and separating without the aluminum to help it stay put.

 What to Know About Multi-Ply Cookware

-Notice that in those All-Clad diagrams, there are no actual dimensions (i.e., thicknesses) given for the layers.
+Notice that in the All-Clad diagram above, there are no actual dimensions given for the layers.
 All-Clad doesn't share specifics.
-This is unfortunate, because you are paying for those internal layers--the more copper or aluminum, the better the cookware will perform, and the more expensive the cookware should be.
+This is unfortunate, because you are paying for those internal layers--the more copper or aluminum, the better the cookware will perform.

-Which do you think would heat better?
-The answer is the pans with aluminum and copper interiors, of course--but to know which is best, you have to know the exact thickness of the layers.
+To know how cookware will perform, you have to know the thickness of the layers.
 Copper is only better than aluminum if the layer is thick enough to provide better heating.

 For people who want to comparison shop, it's frustrating that most clad stainless brands do not supply this information.
 This is not the case with copper cookware, which is actually priced by the millimeter--so you know exactly what you're paying for and what kind of performance you're going to get.